up99/Licence_Plates_Detector_CPP/readme.md

 P.S.
 1. Via netron.app I have got an info about output layer dimension.
 It is [4385 х 2]
 2. After inference I obtained output matrix size: [2 x 5875]
-3. But then I couldn't interpret the results and draw bounding boxes